casselman-bailey-wm/Shopping-Cart-Project/README.md

 **Students will use HTML, CSS and Javascript to create a fully functioning and attractive website with the following pages:**

-Home page
+!Home page
-About
+!About
-Contact info
+!Contact info
-Products page
+!Products page
 Shopping cart
-Checkout
+!Checkout
 Frequently Asked Questions
 Personal Profile